Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Adults: Hands, face, neck, flexural areas; can be widespread in severe cases

-The itch-scratch cycle: Itching leads to scratching → scratching damages skin and worsens inflammation → inflammation increases itching → cycle perpetuates, causing progressive skin damage and potential infection.
+The itch-scratch cycle: Itching → scratching → scratching damages skin and worsens inflammation → inflammation increases itching → cycle perpetuates.

 Who Gets Eczema?